Aziztester/AssessmentControl/README.md

 10. Type `git merge master` to make sure there won't be any conflicts in your future PR.

 11. If there is no conflicts, you can push to github.
-    Being on your branch, type `git pushh`
+    Being on your branch, type `git push`

 12. Once you collected all the changes on your remote branch, you can go ahead and create Pull request in GitHub.